paullj/unity-tilemap/README.md

 ### Can I make custom tools?
 Yes.
 If you want to create your own tools (Like the **Pencil** or **Eyedropper**) then click on _Create > Tilemap > Create C# Tool Script_ and edit like anyother script.
 Since all tools (even the included ones) inherit from **ScriptableTool** you can also simply create a C# class that inherits from **ScriptableTool**.
 Any class that inherits **ScriptableTool** will automatically be able to use in the Edit Mode tile editor, any public variables will also be exposed in the tile editor toolbar.

+## Contributing
+Feel free to contribute, I will accept pull requests if I think it will benefit the tool.
+If you have any questions contact me (details below).

+Special thanks to the following for their contribution:
+	* @nickgirardo

 ## Contact
 If you would like to contact me please do so over twitter :)